 Queensland Law Overview

 There are various sources of law that litigants must observe when involved in a civil dispute that has commenced in the Queensland Courts.

-While the Court also bound to follow the voluminous legislation that governs the State, the Uniform Civil Procedure Rules 1999 (Qld) (UCPR) sets out the rules for the carriage of legal proceedings.
-For example, the UCPR provide rules for proceedings, service of documents, pleadings, settlement offers, discontinuances and other such matters.
+While the Court is also bound to follow the voluminous legislation that governs the State, the Uniform Civil Procedure Rules 1999 (Qld) (UCPR) sets out the rules for the carriage of legal proceedings.
+For example, the UCPR provides rules for proceedings, service of documents, pleadings, settlement offers, discontinuances and other such matters.

 Commencing Proceedings With The Claim and Statement of Claim

 The claim and the statement of claim commence a legal proceeding in the civil jurisdiction.
 The claim, statement of claim, counterclaims, replies and answers are collectively known as the pleadings.
 The barrister usually drafts the pleadings.
 However, lawyers often draft pleadings in less complex matters like debt recovery.

 After the barrister settles the pleadings they will be filed in the court’s registry.